sysdiglabs/falco-workshop/README.md

 ```
 ### Shared directories in the Vagrant boxes

-Using box2 onwards, each box syncs this folder in `/workshop` using NFS.
+Using box2 onwards, each box syncs the main folder where you cloned the repo with `/workshop` in the Virtual Machine using NFS.
 To be able to do so, it might require administrative priviledges on your computer, and it will prompt for your password.
 Remember it's not asking for Vagrant password, but for the password of your current user in your machine to start the sync process.

 ### Connect Visual Studio Code to the Vagrant box